peterfronc/topNET/README.md

 ## Introduction

-`topNET` is a very lightweight and fast asynchronous HTTP server.
-It's highly customizable and has been designed with ease of usability in mind.
+`topNET` is a fast and lightweight asynchronous HTTP server.
+It is highly customizable and has been designed with ease of usability in mind.
-Performance is on pair with servers like NGINX, Fasthttp or Netty and even higher - depending on configuration.
+Performance is on pair with servers like NGINX, Fasthttp or Netty.
-`topNET` is as large as few tens of kilobytes.
+`topNET` is as little as few tens of kilobytes.

 ## Design Key Points
 * Performance